Find Trade Colleges

 What Small Engine Mechanics Technology Majors Need to Know

-People with careers related to small engine mechanics and repair technology/technician were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+In an O*NET survey, small engine mechanics and repair technology/technician majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for Small Engine Mechanics and Repair Technology/Technician Majors